ucaiado/mlops-ml-pipeline-rental-prices/README.md

 ### Install
-To set up your environment to run the code in this repository, start by installing Docker in your machine.
-Then, start Docker Desktop and run.
+To set up your environment to run the codes in this repository, start by installing Docker in your machine.
+Then, start Docker Desktop and run:

 ```shell
 $ make